Wind power in the Netherlands: Egmond aan Zee (OWEZ)

-In 2006, the Egmond aan Zee Offshore Wind Farm was built, consisting of 36 Vestas V90 3MW turbines, totaling 108 MW, sufficient to light 100,000 houses.[1]
-[2] [7] The project cost $272 million and is cooperatively owned by Royal Dutch Shell and the Dutch utility company Nuon.
+In 2006, the Egmond aan Zee Offshore Wind Farm was built, consisting of 36 Vestas V90 3MW turbines, totaling 108 MW, sufficient to light 100,000 houses.
+The project cost $272 million and is cooperatively owned by Royal Dutch Shell and the Dutch utility company Nuon.

 Lely

-Built 1992 this nearshore wind farm had just 4 Nedwind 500 KW turbines based 1 km to shore.
-The farm was dismantled after 22 years service in 2016.
+Lely was the first offshore wind farm in the Netherlands.
+Construction began in 1992 and the farm was completed in 1994.
+The nearshore wind farm had 4 Nedwind 500 KW turbines located 1 km to shore.

+In 2014 one of the turbines lost its rotor with both blades due to metal fatigue.
+The 4 wind turbines were eventually dismantled in 2016, after 22 years of service.